McStasMcXtrace/ufit/docs/index.rst

 ufit overview
 =============

-ufit is a universal (scattering) data fitting package for use both in noninteractive scripts, and with a graphical user interface.
+ufit is a universal neutron scattering data fitting package for use both in noninteractive scripts, and with a graphical user interface.

 It handles complex fitting functions by combining them from pre-defined Pythonic